 You can also significantly reduce the risk of any accident by never driving under the influence or alcohol or drugs and avoiding driving while fatigued.
 Both of these situations increase the likelihood of an accident because they reduce your ability to drive responsibly and with complete control.

 Finally, avoid distractions while on the road.
 It’s easy to assume sending one quick text won’t hurt anyone, but the number of distracted driving accidents in the country suggests otherwise.
 Avoid texting, talking on the phone, playing with an unrestrained pet, changing the music, eating, or any other activity that takes your attention away from the road.

-Hurt in a Truck Accident?
+Hurt in a Truck Accident while Driving in Savannah?
 We Can Help

 If you’ve been hurt in a truck accident in Georgia, you may find yourself in a battle against large trucking and insurance companies.
 The legal teams they employ have extensive experience battling claims like yours on a daily basis.
 That’s why it is vital for you to hire a team with the right experience and the resources to take on these powerful entities.
 You need full and fair compensation to help you pay your bills and rebuild your life, and we are here to help you get it.